DimitrisChrysos/Database-Implementation-Using-Extendible-Hash-Table-in-C/README.md

 # 🗃️ Database Implementation using Extendible Hash Table in C — Block-Level Record Management

 This project implements an extendible hash table over a block-level storage manager, simulating the internal mechanics of a database system.
-Developed for the course **K18 - Υλοποίηση Συστημάτων Βάσεων Δεδομένων**, it focuses on efficient storage, retrieval, and indexing using extendible hashing principles and a provided block file (BF) layer.
+Developed for the course **Implementation of Database Management Systems**, it focuses on efficient storage, retrieval, and indexing using extendible hashing principles and a provided block file (BF) layer.

 ### Note:
 - Check the ```report.txt``` and ```DB_askisi_1_2021-2022.pdf``` files for more details.